stefets/osc-soundcraft-bridge/README.md

 * A client connected to a SoundCraft UI server through a socket.
 * When an OSC message arrives, the OSC server calls the corresponding function of the SoundCraft client with the expected parameters.

-# Features to date
+# Features to date - Main Mix only
-* Mix and mute control for all channels, line in and player
+* Mix, mute control for all channels, line in and player
+* Reverb, delay, chorus and room for all channel

 # Dependencies
 * apt-get install liblo-dev